Revised October 2018.

 In Arizona, the principal date palm grown is the “Medjool” and it is primarily grown in the city of Yuma.
 As of 2015, Yuma was growing approximately 7,500 acres of the cultivar (Riggs, 2015).

-Egypt is the world’s largest producer of dates, followed by Iran, Saudi Arabia, Algeria and Iraq (“Production of Top” – FAOSTAT, 2015).
+Egypt is the world’s largest producer of dates, followed by Iran, Algeria, Saudi Arabia, and United Arab Emirates (“Production of Top” – FAOSTAT, 2017).

 Exports/Imports/United States Consumption

-In the same market year, the United States imported 102.5 million pounds of fresh dates valued at $56.8 million, with the majority of imports coming from Tunisia, Israel, and Pakistan.
-In addition, the United States imported 371,000 pounds of prepared or preserved dates valued at $460,000, with the majority of imports coming from Tunisia (“Fruit and Tree” - ERS, 2015).
+In the same market year, the United States imported 50.2 million pounds of fresh dates valued at $47.5 million, with the majority of imports coming from Tunisia, Israel, and Pakistan.
+In addition, the United States imported 191,000 pounds of prepared or preserved dates valued at $214,000, with the majority of imports coming from Mexico (“Fruit and Tree” - ERS, 2018).

 In their place of origin, date palms grow in areas that have continual groundwater and hot and dry conditions during the timeframe after pollination up to harvesting.
 This particular reason is why date palms have grown so well in areas such as the Coachella Valley (Chao & Krueger, 2007).
 Unfortunately, though, California has been in its fourth year of a severe drought in 2016 (Ross, 2016).
 This has led to the overdraft (more water pumped out than percolated back in) of many groundwater basins across the state, including the basin within the Coachella Valley.
 Fortunately, education and replenishment systems are in place to alleviate this issue, assuring continued water for all domestic and commercial consumers throughout the Coachella Valley (“Groundwater Replenishment” – Coachella Valley Water District, 2016).
 Like many plants, date palms can live through periods of drought, however, for commercial production, they require approximately 64 to 83 inches of water per year for appropriate yields (Pittenger, et al, 2009).